• Home

 • Recipes

-Privacy Policy This post may contain affiliate links for products I recommend.
-If you purchase, I may earn a small commission at no cost to you.
+Privacy Policy This post may contain Amazon and other affiliate links.
+If you click and purchase, I may earn a small commission at no extra cost to you.

-March 30, 2019 by Rebecca Forstadt-Olkowski 10 Comments
+by Rebecca Forstadt-Olkowski 10 Comments

 Granny pods are tiny living spaces that look like real houses.
 They’re about 400 square feet, sort of like living in a studio apartment except that you can put them in someone’s backyard or possibly in a trailer park.
 They come prefabricated or can be built from scratch.
 Some are remodeled garages or other home spaces.

 Granny pods are usually no bigger than 400 square feet and are not attached to a larger home.
-They may sit in someone’s backyard or possibly in a trailer park.
+They often sit in a relative or friend’s backyard or possibly in a trailer park.
 Some are prefabricated and others are built from scratch.
 Unlike a mother-in-law apartment which is attached to a home and may share a kitchen or bathroom, a Granny pod is self-sufficient, However, because of its small size, the kitchen and bathroom are compact as well.

 This adorable Granny pod has a picket fence and looks like a cottage.
 A granny pod is a tiny house that can be installed in a backyard or other area and is becoming popular for single retirees.

-Adorable Granny Pod with a picket fence
+Adorable Granny Pod with a picket fence located in a large backyard.

 Ready to move in?